Difooon/Difooon/README.md

 - 🍕 My name's Daniil.
 - 🍩 My hobbies are programming bots, playing games.
 - 🍵 I use GITHUB for the content of codes or websites.
-- 🍪 I am the owner of the WiniShop project !
+- 🍪 I am the dev of the UNIQUE project !
-- 🥪 My email: me@difoon.fun
+- 🥪 My email: me@onexizz.space

 ### 📺 Languages and Programs: